So much for the “spirit of international brotherhood” that the Olympics was supposed to inspire.

-It adds up a lot faster than you might think — especially in the United States, which collectively generates more garbage than any other nation on earth.
+It adds up a lot faster than you might think — especially in the United States, which collectively generates more garbage — or municipal waste — than any other nation on earth.
 With only five percent of the world’s population, America creates roughly 25 percent of the planet’s waste.
 On average, each American produces more than seven pounds of trash a day (or 2,555 pounds a year) according to a recent Columbia University survey.
 That’s a big pile of garbage, and it’s the cause of some unsettling consequences.
-But it’s also great fodder for a catchy animated music video, which the folks at Explainer Music composed for The Lowdown.
+But it’s also great fodder for a catchy animated music video, composed by the folks at Explainer Music for The Lowdown.
+Continue reading →

 Workers and advocates demonstrate outside of a McDonald’s in Oakland last summer.
 (Flickr/Steve Rhodes)

 Fast-food workers at restaurants in more than 100 cities across the country, including Oakland and other East Bay cities, are walking off the the job today in a push for a major wage hike.

 Backed by organized labor, the one-day actions are part of a year-old campaign to highlight the difficulties low-wage workers face in paying for basic living costs.

 Following on the heels of similar protests last summer, demonstrators are demanding a wage of $15 an hour, a significant — though unlikely — raise from the current average fast-food industry wage of less than $9 an hour.
 Continue reading →